AuReMe/esmecata/README.md

 The `esmecata_metadata_workflow.json` retrieves metadata about Uniprot release at the time of the query, the command used and its duration.

 `stat_number_workflow.tsv` is a tabulated file containing the number of proteomes, shared proteins, GO Terms and EC numbers found for each observation name.

+`esmecata workflow_eggnog` has the same output files except that the outputs of the annotation step corresponds to the output of `esmecata annotation_eggnog`.